-- 163.174.
-"Recreation Use, Medium Intensity" shall mean any recreation facility or use such as billiards, bowling, miniature golf course, in-door shooting range, arcade, pool halls, theaters and similar facilities. - "Recreation Use, Temporary" shall mean any recreation use which is established on a temporary basis including circuses, carnivals, booths, festivals, and similar uses. - "Recreational Vehicle" shall mean any vehicle built and used primarily for recreation purposes (including boats) and designed to be pulled behind another vehicle or any motorized vehicle which accommodates sleeping and/or eating.
-Common terms include camper, topper, trailer, motor home, and RV. - "Recreational Vehicle Site" shall mean any parcel or portion thereof designed and constructed to accommodate the parking of one or more recreational vehicles for a fee. - 167.178.
-"Recycling Center" shall mean a facility designated for the delivery and pick-up of recyclable materials. - 168.179.
-"Redevelopment" shall mean the alteration, conversion, reconstruction, structural alteration or enlargement of any site or structure or the change in any use. - "Repair Service Establishment" shall mean a business in an enclosed structure whose principal use is the repair and replacement of common household items such as appliances, watches, musical instruments, computers, bicycles, radios, televisions, refrigerators, air conditioners and similar uses.
-Product sales shall be incidental to the repair business. - 170.181.
-"Residential Development" shall mean any subdivision, apartment, cluster home, carriage home, condominium, or townhouse designed and constructed for residential occupancy. - 171.182.
-"Re-Subdivision" shall mean the creation of a new subdivision whose boundaries or lot lines have changed from a previously approved subdivision and excluding "lot division", "lot consolidation" or "boundary adjustment". - "Retail, Convenience" shall mean an establishment whose principal use is the sale of products in small quantities for the daily use of customers including but not limited to bakeries, food stores, newsstands, tobacco shops, card shops, liquor stores, delicatessens, musical supply stores, pet stores, jewelry stores, camera and photography supplies, ice cream parlors, meat and seafood shops, and florist shops. - "Retail, Sales," shall mean an establishment whose principal use is the sale of products for consumption or use by the customer off the premises.
-This shall include but not be limited to hardware, department, paint, office equipment, sporting goods, trading stamp and redemption outlets, television (including satellite dishes), automotive supply and major household appliance stores (including refrigerators, stoves, ovens, air conditioners, furnaces). - 174.185.
+- the patrons of the primary use.
+A private club house restricted to use by development residents may be a low intensity recreation use. - 171.174.
+"Recreation Use, Medium Intensity" shall mean any recreation facility or use such as billiards, bowling, miniature golf course, in-door shooting range, arcade, pool halls, theaters and similar facilities. - 172.175.
+"Recreation Use, Temporary" shall mean any recreation use which is established on a temporary basis including circuses, carnivals, booths, festivals, and similar uses. - 173.176.
+"Recreational Vehicle" shall mean any vehicle built and used primarily for recreation purposes (including boats) and designed to be pulled behind another vehicle or any motorized vehicle which accommodates sleeping and/or eating.
+Common terms include camper, topper, trailer, motor home, and RV. - 174.177.
+"Recreational Vehicle Site" shall mean any parcel or portion thereof designed and constructed to accommodate the parking of one or more recreational vehicles for a fee. - 175.178.
+"Recycling Center" shall mean a facility designated for the delivery and pick-up of recyclable materials. - 176.179.
+"Redevelopment" shall mean the alteration, conversion, reconstruction, structural alteration or enlargement of any site or structure or the change in any use. - 177.180.
+"Repair Service Establishment" shall mean a business in an enclosed structure whose principal use is the repair and replacement of common household items such as appliances, watches, musical instruments, computers, bicycles, radios, televisions, refrigerators, air conditioners and similar uses.
+Product sales shall be incidental to the repair business. - 178.181.
+"Residential Development" shall mean any subdivision, apartment, cluster home, carriage home, condominium, or townhouse designed and constructed for residential occupancy. - 179.182.
+"Re-Subdivision" shall mean the creation of a new subdivision whose boundaries or lot lines have changed from a previously approved subdivision and excluding "lot division", "lot consolidation" or "boundary adjustment". - 180.183.
+"Retail, Convenience" shall mean an establishment whose principal use is the sale of products in small quantities for the daily use of customers including but not limited to bakeries, food stores, newsstands, tobacco shops, card shops, liquor stores, delicatessens, musical supply stores, pet stores, jewelry stores, camera and photography supplies, ice cream parlors, meat and seafood shops, and florist shops. - 181.184.
+"Retail, Sales," shall mean an establishment whose principal use is the sale of products for consumption or use by the customer off the premises.
+This shall include but not be limited to hardware, department, paint, office equipment, sporting goods, trading stamp and redemption outlets, television (including satellite dishes), automotive supply and major household appliance stores (including refrigerators, stoves, ovens, air conditioners, furnaces). - 182.185.
 "Right-of-way" shall mean any parcel of land deeded or for which an easement is granted for the current or future construction of a public or private street or infrastructure.
-A right of way shall be subtracted from the total lot area. - 175.186.
-"Roadside Sale of Agricultural Products" shall mean the use of any lot or portion thereof for the display or sale of locally grown or produced agricultural products on a temporary or seasonal basis. - 176.187.
+A right of way shall be subtracted from the total lot area. - 183.186.
+"Roadside Sale of Agricultural Products" shall mean the use of any lot or portion thereof for the display or sale of locally grown or produced agricultural products on a temporary or seasonal basis. - 184.187.
 "Sales, Outdoor" shall mean the use of any lot or parcel or portion thereof for the sale and storage of any product or the exchange or swapping of any product among customers.